 Standard working week is 40 hours in Spain but this does vary between occupations.
 The law also ensures there is a minimum of twelve hours rest between working days and that employees cannot work more than eighty hours of overtime in a single year unless there is a collective agreement in place.

 - From April to September: closed on Saturdays

 Monday to Saturday: 10am to 1.30pm and from 5pm to 8.30pm

 As a citizen of the European Union, you are entitled to free medical and hospital care when visiting Spain.
-Should you need medical assistance, you should first visit a GP at a local health centre.
-If it is necessary to go to hospital, the doctor will provide you with the relevant medical certificate.
+Should you need medical assistance the doctor will provide you with the relevant medical certificate.
 In case of an accident or emergency, you should contact the ambulance service on the international number 112.
-On the 1st of July 2004, the European Health Insurance Card (EHIC) replaced the former E111 form and is issued by the national health care providers in each EU member state.
+The European Health Insurance Card (EHIC) replaced the former E111 form and is issued by the national health care providers in each EU member state.
 The card entitles you to the same level of medical care as received by Spanish citizens for healthcare services and emergency medical treatment; however it is not a replacement for private medical insurance.
-The EHIC is not accepted by private doctors and hospitals in Spain and, should you require private healthcare, you must be prepared to cover all the costs yourself.
-Private medical insurance is required to cover dental treatment (apart from emergency extractions) as well as any specific medical treatments and repatriation.
 If you require any type of special medical treatment during your stay in Spain, you will need the E112 form and authorisation from your GP.

 If you forget your EHIC, you will have to pay for medical treatment and claim your expenses back after your return to your home country.
 Make sure that you keep all receipts and copies of any documentation.
 Prescriptions are issued by doctors and dispensed through local pharmacies (farmacia), along with over-the-counter medications.